leesb7426/CVPR2022-Task-Discrepancy-Maximization-for-Fine-grained-Few-Shot-Classification/README.md

 </p> -->

+## Update
+[2023/11/21] We released [an extended version of TDM (called IAM)](https://arxiv.org/abs/2308.00093).
+It is currently under review, and the code will be released after that.

 ## Bug Fix
 [2023/01/03] We omitted the random loss, which prevents overfitting, in training.
 Please add "--noise" to the training code.
 Sorry for the confusion.